 All proposals must be aligned with the Society's Strategy (2020-2025) and its Research Roadmap (please ensure you refer to these documents prior to submitting an application).
 Proposed projects must be in either: a) translational biomedical research or b) clinical trials/clinical research.
-Translational projects may also address strategic priorities.
-Please refer to the 'Translational Research Scholarship Programme 2023 - Application Guidelines' document for further information.
+Projects may also address strategic priorities.
+Please refer to the Application Guidelines document for further information on this call.